 In the crash tests, a break in the coolant line caused coolant to leak onto wiring in the battery.
 After time, the coolant crystallized, causing a short.

-This might explain why the Nissan Leaf, which doesn’t bother with coolant, hasn’t had any trouble.Gain the insight you need on energy at EmTech MIT.
+This might explain why the Nissan Leaf, which doesn’t bother with coolant, hasn’t had any trouble.Become an MIT Technology Review Insider for in-depth analysis and unparalleled perspective.